 In schools where SBDM has been implemented, the school council shall determine the expenditure of funds allocated to the school.
 In schools not operating under SBDM, the District administration shall determine the expenditure of these funds.
+It is expected the Principal and council consult with District level expertise regarding school financial matters.

-702 KAR 3:246; School Council Allocation Formula 704 KAR 3:510; KRS 160.345 OAG 91-10; OAG 91-206; OAG 92-59
+702 KAR 3:246; School Council Allocation Formula 704 KAR 3:510 KRS 160.345 OAG 91-10; OAG 91-206; OAG 92-59